AmitKPandeyLabs/ML_P3_Product_Analytics/README.md

 <img src="assets/key_recommendations_summary.png" width="80%" alt="Summary of Key Recommendations">
 </p>

-1.  **Prioritize Product Form Innovation:** Product form (e.g., patties, sausages) was found to be a statistically significant driver of sales, often more impactful than specific flavors within certain price brackets.
+1.  **Prioritize Product Form Innovation:** Product form was found to be a statistically significant driver of sales, often more impactful than specific flavors within certain price brackets.
 Investment in developing and promoting diverse, high-quality product forms is critical.
 2.  **Focus on Key Growth Regions:** The **North-East, California, Mid-South, and Great Lakes** regions were identified as high-priority areas with strong market potential and favorable competitive dynamics.
 Tailored merchandising, localized promotions, and distribution optimization in these regions are likely to yield significant sales growth.
 3.  **New Product Opportunity: Plant-Based Bacon:** A significant market gap and high-growth opportunity were identified in the **plant-based bacon** category.
-The vegan bacon market is projected to grow at a 6% CAGR, and Morning Star's existing bacon product is already ranked 6th in dollar sales, indicating strong, untapped consumer demand.
+The vegan bacon market is projected to grow at a 6% CAGR, and Morning Star's existing bacon product is already ranked xxth in dollar sales, indicating strong, untapped consumer demand.
 This represents a prime target for Gardein innovation.
 4.  **Strategic Price Positioning:** Gardein should strategically align its pricing and unit sizing for maximum competitiveness.
-The analysis suggests an **average price of $3.75** and an **average unit size of 5.5 Oz** as a competitive sweet spot that balances affordability with perceived value.
+The analysis suggests an **average price of $x.xx** and an **average unit size of x Oz** as a competitive sweet spot that balances affordability with perceived value.
 5.  **Enhance Flavor & Texture Profiles:** While form is critical, developing flavor and texture profiles that closely mimic traditional meat is crucial for broader consumer adoption, particularly for flexitarians, and for driving repeat purchases.
 Continuous R&D in this area will reinforce brand loyalty.

 <p align="center">